doridori/doridori.github.io/_posts/2015-10-01-Android-Architecture-Pilot.md

 1. What approach can I use to handle my Presenters Lifecycle?
 2. How can Presenters control the flow of an application?
 3. How can I scope data within my application?
-4. What architecture chould I use to support a View only based architecture (or a mix of Fragments / Views) ?
+4. What architecture could I use to support a View only based architecture (or a mix of Fragments / Views) ?

 The above questions are not easy ones to address and by no means am I suggesting the below is the only solution to these common issues.
 I have started using a simple abstract application stack which for the kind of applications I have been developing allows a clean & structured base for them to sit on top of.